baldhakal/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/info/gallery/README.md

 <td><a href="http://www.maxkemman.nl/2016/11/a-republic-of-emails-what-are-the-contents/"><span style="font-weight: 400">A Republic of Emails: What are the contents?</span></a></td>
 <td><span style="font-weight: 400">November 24, 2016</span></td>
 <td><span style="font-weight: 400">Blog post, usage, word trends, links, contexts</span></td>
+<td><span style="font-weight: 400">This research looks at what the emails from the Hillary Clinton corpus are about.
+The researcher uses the data to analyse a) the raw text, b) normalised text, and c) entities in the text.</span></td>
 </tr>
 <tr>
 <td><a href="http://britishlibrary.typepad.co.uk/digital-scholarship/2013/05/on-metadata-and-cartoons.html">On metadata and cartoons</a></td>
 <td>May 16, 2013</td>
 <td>blog post, usage, screenshot, word trends</td>
+<td>In this piece of work, the author tries to track the cartoons and its relation to the politics and natural languages.</td>
 </tr>
 <tr>
 <td><a href="http://www.samplereality.com/2013/05/08/no-life-no-life-no-life-no-life-the-100000000000000-stanzas-of-house-of-leaves-of-grass/">No life no life no life no life: the 100,000,000,000,000 stanzas of House of Leaves of Grass</a></td>
 <td>May 8, 2013</td>
 <td>blog post, usage, mention</td>
+<td>Mark Z. Danielewski’s House of Leaves and Walt Whitman’s Leaves of Grass are remixed with each other to find concerns, multitudes and contradictions.</td>
 </tr>
 <tr>
 <td><a href="http://postapocalypticcities.wordpress.com/2013/05/02/voyanttools/">Post-Apocalyptic Cities: Voyant Tools</a></td>
 <td>May 2, 2013</td>
 <td>blog post, usage, screenshot, cirrus, word trends</td>
+<td>With around 1500 entries on apocalyptic fiction, the author tries to find different aspects (word cloud, word trends, and so on) using Voyant Tools</td>
 </tr>
 <tr>
 <td><a href="http://modernist-magazines.org/?q=taxonomy/term/782">Magazine Modernsim: Voyant Tools</a></td>